hisham-mhammed-afifi/articles/public/habits-of-highly-productive-developers.md

 ---

-**Habit 13: Control Your Variables**
+### Habit 13: Control Your Variables

-During the writing of this book, the author reflects on the unprecedented impact of the COVID-19 pandemic.
-The anxiety and uncertainty brought by the virus were overwhelming.
-People faced numerous uncontrollable variables such as the economy, public health, and government actions.

-### Key Takeaways:
+**Key Concept:**
+Focus on the things you can control in life and let go of what you can't.

+**Main Idea:**
+During unprecedented events like the COVID-19 pandemic, it's easy to feel overwhelmed by things beyond our control.
+By focusing on what we can control, we can manage our reactions and make positive progress.

+**Personal Experience:**
-- **Control Your Reaction:** The only thing one can control in such situations is their reaction.
-The author realized that panicking over uncontrollable factors was futile and focused on what could be controlled, such as personal actions and thoughts.
+The author felt anxious during the COVID-19 pandemic but realized that panicking over uncontrollable factors was futile.
+By focusing on controllable actions like washing hands, avoiding gatherings, and canceling travel, the author found a way to manage anxiety.

+**Historical Lesson:**
-- **Historical Lesson:** The author cites Isaac Newton, who used the Great Plague of London as an opportunity to develop his groundbreaking theories.
-This example illustrates the potential of focusing on controllable variables even during crises.
+Isaac Newton utilized his time during the Great Plague of London to develop significant theories in physics and mathematics, showing how focusing on controllable variables can lead to remarkable achievements even in crisis.

-### Controllable Variables:
+**Controllable Variables:**

 - Your thoughts
-- Your friends
+- Who your friends are
-- Your diet
-- Your spending
+- What you eat and drink
+- How you spend your money
-- Your time management
+- What you do with your time
-- Your physical health
-- Your gratitude

-### Uncontrollable Variables:
+- How you treat your body
+- How much you appreciate the things you already have

+**Uncontrollable Variables:**

 - The weather
 - The economy
 - Public health
+- How people treat you
-- Others' treatment of you
+- What people think of you
-- Others' opinions
-- Past events

-### Action Plan:
+- What people like or dislike
+- What happened in the past

+**Action Plan:**

 - Identify which variables you are worried about.
 - Determine how many of these are out of your control.
 - Focus on the variables you can influence.

-### Industry Expert Insights:
+**Industry Expert Insights:**

 1. **Fabio Costa (GoDaddy, Ex-Facebook):**

-   - During the COVID-19 pandemic, he appreciated the tech industry's ability to work remotely.
+   - Grateful for the tech industry's ability to work remotely during COVID-19.
-   - Avoided social media to reduce anxiety and maintained a positive outlook.
+   - Avoids social media to reduce anxiety and maintain focus on important tasks.

 2. **Netto Farah (Segment):**

-   - Optimizes for 2-3 hour blocks of focused work, reducing distractions.
+   - Optimizes for blocks of intense, focused work.
-   - Balances intense work periods with enjoyable activities like cooking, gym workouts, and running.
+   - Enjoys cooking, gym, and running to balance work and relaxation.

 3. **Loiane Groner (Citibank):**
    - Focuses on controllable factors and educates those close to her to do the same.
-   - Engages in joyful activities like walking in nature, watching TV, and spending time with loved ones to regain focus.
+   - Engages in joyful activities like walking in nature, binge-watching TV shows, or spending time with loved ones to regain focus.

-### Conclusion:
+**Conclusion:**
 The habit of controlling your variables involves concentrating on what you can change and letting go of what you cannot.
 By focusing on personal actions, thoughts, and well-being, you can navigate through uncertain times more effectively.
 This mindset not only helps in managing anxiety but also allows you to make meaningful progress despite external challenges.

 ---

-**Habit 14: Stop Waiting**
+### Habit 14: Stop Waiting

-One common trait among all humans is the feeling of never being fully satisfied with life.
-Regardless of one's socioeconomic status, there is always something to aspire to or something to improve.
-This dissatisfaction can lead to thoughts like:
+**Key Concept:**
+Stop making excuses and take immediate, practical steps toward achieving your goals.

+**Main Idea:**
+Everyone has dreams and desires, but often, people make excuses to avoid taking action.
+Overcoming these excuses and taking concrete steps is essential for progress.

+**Common Excuses:**

-- "My job sucks, I need to work somewhere else..."
+- "My job sucks, I need to work somewhere else, but I'm afraid of changing."
-- "This country is hopeless, I need to leave it asap..."
+- "This country is hopeless, I need to leave it asap, but I don't know another language."
-- "I have an incredible idea, I need to put it into practice..."
+- "I have an incredible idea, I need to put it into practice, but I don't have time."

-While wanting a better future is natural and drives progress, the problem arises when these thoughts are followed by excuses:

-- "...but I'm afraid of changing."
-- "...but I don't know another language."
-- "...but I don't have time."
+**Reality Check:**

-The primary obstacle to achieving goals is often oneself.
-Many recognize what bothers them but lack the courage and determination to tackle these challenges head-on.
+Most people can identify what bothers them but lack the courage to face these challenges.
+The main obstacle to achieving goals is oneself.

-### Overcoming Excuses:
+**Overcoming Excuses:**

-**Changing Jobs:**
+1. **Changing Jobs:**

-- Identify the companies you want to work for.
+   - Identify companies you want to work for.
-- Count how many times you have interviewed at each.
+   - Track how many times you have interviewed at each.
    - Determine the skills needed for the job.
    - Read books and take courses to fill skill gaps.

-**Living Abroad:**
+2. **Living Abroad:**

-- Dedicate time each week to learn the language of the desired country.
+   - Dedicate time each week to learning the language of the desired country.
    - Save money monthly for moving costs.
    - Research the type of visa needed and the required documents.

-**Investing in an Idea:**
+3. **Investing in an Idea:**
    - Allocate specific hours to the project.
    - Adjust your schedule: wake up earlier, sleep later, or shorten lunch breaks.

-### Practicality Over Romance:
+**Practicality Over Romance:**

-- Recognize responsibilities and constraints, but also identify practical solutions.
-- Each excuse can be replaced with an actionable step.
-- Each goal can be broken down into tasks that can be started today.
+Recognize responsibilities and constraints, but also identify practical solutions.
+Each excuse can be replaced with an actionable step, and each goal can be broken down into tasks that can be started today.

-### Call to Action:
+**Call to Action:**

-- After reading this book, you have a choice: continue with your current life or start adopting these habits today.
-- Reflect on what you are waiting for and take the first step towards your goals.
+After reading this book, you have a choice: continue with your current life or start adopting these habits today.
+Reflect on what you are waiting for and take the first step towards your goals.

-### Conclusion:
+**Conclusion:**
 The habit of "Stop Waiting" emphasizes the importance of taking immediate, practical steps towards achieving your goals.
 By identifying excuses and replacing them with actionable tasks, you can overcome inertia and make meaningful progress.

+**Action Plan:**

+- Examine your goals and identify the excuses holding you back.
+- Replace each excuse with a practical, actionable step.
+- Start taking these steps today to move closer to your goals.

+---